Shape

 DEPRECATED: Use run-all destroy instead.

 Destroy a stack by running terragrunt destroy in each subfolder.
-Make sure to read Execute Terraform commands on multiple modules at once for context.
+Make sure to read Execute OpenTofu/Terraform commands on multiple modules at once for context.

 Example: